Steve Bannon found guilty of criminal contempt of Congress

 Steve Bannon, ex-White House strategist and adviser to former President Donald Trump, was found guilty by a jury Friday of criminal contempt of Congress for refusing to appear before the House select committee investigating the Jan.
 6, 2021, assault on the U.S. Capitol.

 Bannon was found guilty of two counts of criminal contempt — one for refusing to appear for a deposition before the panel and the other for refusing to produce requested documents.
 Each count carries a minimum potential sentence of 30 days and a maximum of one year in jail, as well as a fine of $100 to $1,000.
-Bannon will be sentenced at a later date.

-The jury deliberated for a little over two hours before returning its verdict in federal court in Washington, D.C.
+The jury deliberated for a little over two hours in federal court in Washington, D.C., before returning its verdict.
+U.S. District Judge Carl Nichols set Oct.
+21 as the date for Bannon's sentencing.

-Bannon did not testify during the weeklong trial and his legal team did not call any witnesses.
+Bannon did not testify during the weeklong trial, and his legal team did not call any witnesses.

+Speaking to reporters after the verdict, Bannon thanked the jury and the court, and both he and one of his attorneys, David Schoen, indicated that they planned to appeal.

 His attorneys had argued that the charges against him were politically motivated and that Bannon — who was serving as an unofficial adviser to Trump at the time of the insurrection — had been engaged in good-faith negotiations with the committee over his concerns about testifying.

-“No one ignored the subpoena,” Evan Corcoran, Bannon’s lawyer, .
+“No one ignored the subpoena,” Evan Corcoran, another lawyer for Bannon, told the jury.

 Prosecutors had argued that he did just that.